acemtp/meteor-tap/README.md

 tap tap made with meteor for devoxx 2014 conference live coding.

-Here is the step by step live conding
+Here is the instruction to recode the live coding.

 * create app